Xakkusu/bioshock-quiz/README.md

 ![Answers no next button](docs/features/quiz-no-next-btn-feature.png)
 ![Answers with next button](docs/features/quiz-next-btn-feature.png)
 - When the user has not selected an answer yet there will be no next button.
-- As soon as the user clicked on an answer-button the next button will appear below the answers.
+- As soon as the user clicks on an answer-button the next button will appear below the answers.
 This way the user can only go to the next question after they selected an answer.
 - If the time is up the next button will appear as well as the correct-answer will be shown in green as well to the user.
-- The user can only chose the next button or click outside the game-window and another pop-up will appear.
+- The user can only choose the next button or click outside the game-window and another pop-up will appear.

 #### Game Pause Section
 ![Game Pause Section](docs/features/quiz-game-pause.png)